margaretmf/margaretmf.github.io/poetry.md

 I see the beauty, not the poverty.

 ## Letting It Go and Moving On ##
-When he let me go, I got in the car
+When he let me go, I got in the car.
-I drove through Bristol, Nashville, Memphis, and across the Arkansas Bridge to West Memphis Then I drove through Arkansas, Mississippi, Missouri, and the Rust Belt I met some new friends, stayed in some hotels, heard some new stories, and traveled back down West Virginia Country Roads, where everything felt like home Driving by the train tracks, feeling the freshness of the Rivers, and seeing the Americans doing their work, America felt new
+I drove through Bristol, Nashville, Memphis, and across the Arkansas Bridge to West Memphis.
+Then I drove through Arkansas, Mississippi, Missouri, Illinois, and the Rust Belt, across another bridge over the Ohio River.
+I met some new friends, stayed in some hotels, heard some new stories, read some new books, saw new artwork, and traveled back down West Virginia Country Roads, where everything felt like home in a new way.
+Driving by the train tracks, feeling the freshness of the Rivers, and seeing the Americans doing their work, America felt new, yet the same.
-I remembered my family, and the deep, deep roots that run into the ground
+I remembered my family, and the deep, deep roots that run through the ground.
+I saw why people want to #MakeAmericaGreatAgain, but it has always been great and will always be great.

 ## It Starts At the Port ##
 It starts at the port.
 Every morning, the orange, green, and blue trucks drive from the shipyard to the streets.
-The trucks drive harmoniously down Hampden Roads as the birds flock together.
+The trucks drive harmoniously down Hampton Roads like the birds do when they fly.
 Where do they go?
-From the port city to the country.
+From the port city to the country roads.
-A beautiful chain of freight traveling from the port to the country.
+A beautiful chain of freight traveling from the port cities to the country.

 ## Home and Music ##
 Home is where it all begins.